 Excavation was started from Surface with 15 m length secant piles thru overburden into bedrock to stabilise the shaft opening.
 Several rows of tie back anchors were installed for the remaining 13 m of shaft depth down to overall depth of 28 m on main land side.

 The tunnel arch support, is a very unique design concept that Technicore developed for this project.
-With the use of twin tunnel boring machines the main tunnel roof consisted of seven x 2 metre dia. interlocking horizontal secant tunnels drilled and filled with concrete.
+With the use of twin tunnel boring machines the main tunnel roof consisted of seven, 2 metre in diameter, interlocking horizontal secant tunnels, drilled and filled with concrete.
 Swellex PM12 bolts by 1.2 m in length were installed in the above tunnels for temporary support prior to filling the secant tunnels with cement.